Table Of Contents

 You can view your costs based on dimensions you care about, such as cost per customer, cost per product, cost per software feature, cost per team, cost per environment, cost per development project, and more.

-CloudZero AnyCost lets you gather, analyze, and understand your AWS and Azure costs on the same platform for comparisons and optimization.
+CloudZero AnyCost enables you to gather, analyze, and understand your AWS and Azure costs on the same platform, allowing you to compare and optimize.

-So, maybe you want to deploy your workloads on both platforms to take advantage of the pricing differences between them.
+So, maybe you want to deploy your workloads on both platforms to take advantage of their pricing differences.
 With CloudZero AnyCost, you can easily view, control, and optimize your cloud costs for Azure, AWS, Google Cloud Platform, Kubernetes, Snowflake, and more, all in one place.

 One more thing.
 As part of CloudZero, you can also set up Budgets and take advantage of Cost Anomaly alerts, which notify you when you are nearing your set Azure and AWS budget.